Home

 : min(month.lastDay(), range.getEnd().get());

-(LocalDate curDay = startDay;
+for (LocalDate curDay = startDay;

 curDay.compareTo(endDay) <= 0;